 Critical Question: Is funding available for construction at initiation of design?

-Discussion: [Discuss the State's budget and funding cycle and how they may or may not have an impact on the timing, sequencing and a subsequent recommendation of a project delivery option.]
+Discussion: The State's budget and funding cycle have not had an impact on the timing, sequencing and a subsequent recommendation of a project delivery option.
+Of the three funding combinations for design and construction addressed by the